Christine Grahame: Deputy Presiding Officer

 In the 2016 Scottish Parliament election, Grahame held the seat, increasing her share of the vote to 45.1%.
 Following the 2016 election, she was elected as Deputy Presiding Officer of the Scottish Parliament, serving alongside Linda Fabiani MSP.
 Grahame was also re-elected as Convener of the Cross Party Group on Animal Welfare.
 During the COVID-19 pandemic, she went into self isolation as someone over 70 years old and therefore at more risk of developing severe COVID-19 symptoms.
 In April 2020, Scottish Labour's Lewis Macdonald was elected as interim Deputy Presiding Officer in her absence.

-Return to backbenches
+Final session

 In the 2021 Scottish Parliament election Grahame was re-elected as an MSP.
 She has served on the Scottish Parliamentary Corporate Body since May 2021.

-In September 2024, she announced she would stand down at the 2026 Scottish Parliament election.
+And in September 2024 she announced that she would stand down as an MSP at the 2026 Scottish Parliament election.

+Grahame backed Kate Forbes in the 2023 SNP leadership election, following the resignation of Nicola Sturgeon.

+In April 2024, Grahame abstained on the Government's Victims, Witnesses, and Justice Reform (Scotland) Bill at stage one due to concerns over a proposed pilot of juryless trials for rape cases that was contained in the legislation.

+MSPs unanimously passed Grahame's Welfare of Dogs (Scotland) Bill in January 2025.
+This bill was introduced in June 2023 and was similar to a bill she had proposed in the previous parliamentary session (2016-2021) that fell due to lack of time.
+The Scottish Government have noted that the legislation "requires the Scottish Ministers to make a code setting out good practice in relation to acquiring a dog or transferring a dog to another person."
+After reading the code, the new owner would need to sign a (non-legally binding) certificate to say that they had considered the issues it sets out, while the seller would need to signal that they were happy for the dog to be sold to that individual.

 Causes

 Since entering the Scottish Parliament in 1999 Grahame has picked up a number of causes, notably;